tagoWorks/akod/README.md

 4. Create your site via GitHub

-5. Wait for site to deply.
+5. Wait for site to deploy.
 You should have a link like "repositoryname.netlify.app"

 ## Prepare VLoD
 1. Clone the repo